 - Informal: The main purpose of an informal resolution is to stop the offending behavior.
 Some examples of informal resolution include: mediation or requesting that a supervisor or EDI staff member counsel the respondent to stop the behavior and discuss applicable University policies and behavioral expectations with them.
 However, an informal approach would not involve a formal finding of policy violation.
 An individual may choose to advance to the formal process at any time.

 - Formal: A formal complaint can be made to the EDI by filling out and submitting the below linked Discrimination Complaint form.
-A written complaint may lead to a full investigation, where appropriate, and will end with a finding stating whether the University's Equal Opportunity, Non-Discrimination, and Non-Retaliation Policy and/or Sex Discrimination and Sexual Misconduct Policy was violated.
+A written complaint may lead to a full investigation, where appropriate, and will end with a finding stating whether the University's Equal Opportunity, Non-Discrimination, and Non-Retaliation Policy and/or Anti-Sexual Misconduct Policy was violated.

 The University supports the right of any individual who believes that a violation of University policy has occurred to present a good faith complaint and receive an impartial review.
 Accordingly, it is considered a violation of University policy for any act of retaliation to be taken against an individual because the individual has filed a good faith complaint.